sigcsets/sigcse2016/authors/workshops.md

 1.  **Full Workshop Proposal Format ({{site.data.cfp.details["Workshops"].limits}})**

-    The first page is a title page that must contain only the workshop title and presenters (items a and b below).
-The remaining information (items c through j below) must fit on no more than two pages total written in Times Roman, 12 pt. font.
+    The first page is a title page that must contain only the workshop title and presenters.
+The remaining
+    information must fit on no more than two pages total written in Times Roman, 12 pt. font.
 The page format is for 8 1/2 x 11 paper, 1 column, single spaced, and 1 inch margins (top, bottom, left, right).
 Include all of the following